JohnRichDev/discord-presence-api/README.md

 ### REST API Errors

 - `404 Not Found`: User not found in the guild
+- `403 Forbidden`: User has opted out of presence sharing
 - `500 Internal Server Error`: Unexpected server error
 - `503 Service Unavailable`: Bot is not connected or not ready